 AC: Thanks for having me.

 CK: That was Adam Chandler.
 He's the author of Drive Thru Dreams, A Journey Through the Heart of America's Fast-Food Kingdom.
 Now it's time for my cohost Sara Moulton to answer some of your cooking questions.
-Sarah is of course the author of Home Cooking 101 And she also stars in Sara's Weeknight Meals on public television.
-Sarah, are you ready?
+Sara is of course the author of Home Cooking 101 And she also stars in Sara's Weeknight Meals on public television.
+Sara, are you ready?

 Sara Moulton: I am so ready, Chris.
 Welcome to Milk Street who's calling?